troybowman/c--/README.md

 todo:

-1. compiler does not exit gracefully after finding an error, and we leak memory at exit time.

-   purge\_and\_exit() should do some cleanup.

-2. char arguments passed in argument registers are not truncated
+1. char arguments passed in argument registers are not truncated

-3. short circuit evaluation still needs to be implemented
+2. short circuit evaluation

+3. don't let real/release phase get out of sync

+4. more precise reporting for test failures

+5. assg test in temp/

+6. fuzz